ThomasEWoolley/CardiffMATHBIO_NERCHackathonTwo_PublicTransport/README.md

 ---
+## Goal- Reduce public transport emissions per person by creating a tool that will present an optimal seating arrangement under social distancing.
+---
 ## Introduction
 During lockdown in Great Britain, usage of all forms of motorised transport fell due to travel restrictions.
 As the UK eases lockdown measures, however, the use of personal vehicles has increased, whilst use of public transport remains low.
 If this trend continues, we may expect to see people who previously used public transport choosing to use road travel instead, which will lead to an increase in emissions from travel.